BiCro-HT/broad/README.md

 ```

 by default an example fasta file inside CRISPR-broad is used as reference genome.
-If you want to use a reference genome, you can download hg38 (human genome) or mm10 (mus musculus) using.
+If you want to use a reference genome, you can download hg38 (human genome) or mm10 (mus musculus) using;

 ```shell
 bash download_ref_genome hg38 # human genome